Neo23x0/Raccine/README.md

 ## Help Wanted

-I'd like to extend Raccine but lack the C++ coding skills, especially o the Windows platform.
+I'd like to extend Raccine but lack the C++ coding skills, especially on the Windows platform.

 ## Help - My System is Broken

 If anything happens to your installation, e.g. sudden error messages, broken services or programs that won't start anymore, run the file `raccine-reg-patch-uninstall.reg` in the `reg-patches` sub folder.
 This should bring everything back to normal.

-After that your should also be able to run a full uninstallation using `install-raccine.bat`.
+After that you should also be able to run a full uninstallation using `install-raccine.bat`.

 ## Other Info